 The equipment you will need for this recipe includes a large pot, potato masher, canning jars and lids, and a water process canner or alternative.
-This is a small batch of 3 cups or half pints of jam.

 - 4 cups raspberries (fresh or frozen)